arcology-network/.github/profile/README.md

 ## Cluster Deployment :desktop_computer: +...+ :desktop_computer:

-On Arcology, a node is no longer is a single machine but can be a group of computers with different functional modules deployed.
-Connected by high-speed network, all the machines can work collaboratively to share the workload (execution/storage/bandwidth) like one.
+On Arcology, a node is no longer a single machine but can be a group of interconnected computers with functional modules deployed.
+All the machines can work collaboratively to share the workload (execution/storage/bandwidth) just like one.
 The overall throughput is proportional to amount of the resources available.

 In case the workload outgrows the resources of a single machine, try the cluster mode.

 ## Parallel Execution :rocket:

-Arcology is capable of processing multiple transactions, including arbitrarily complex smart contract calls in pull parallel.
-The state consistency is strictly protected by the concurrency framework. **Check out how some popular Dapps can benefit from the power of parallel execution.**  :fire:
+Arcology is capable of processing multiple transactions, including arbitrarily complex smart contract calls in full parallel.
+The state consistency is always strictly protected by the concurrency framework. **Check out how some popular Dapps can benefit from the power of parallel execution.**  :fire:

  - [CryptoKitties](https://github.com/arcology-network/parallel-kitties)
  - [DSToken](https://github.com/arcology-network/parallel-dstoken)